DOD Awards $412M R&D Contract to MIT for Air Force Research

 Small Business Impact

-This contract was awarded directly to a large research institution and does not appear to include provisions for small business participation or set-asides.
+This contract was awarded to a large research institution (MIT) and does not appear to include specific provisions for small business participation.
+The focus is on advanced research, which may not be conducive to subcontracting with small businesses.

 Oversight & Accountability